Mariusthvdb/custom-more-info/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Dom Path of attributes dropdown box**
+Always include screenshot to the path of the attributes that error We cant help you without that exact info

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]